karthik2522/Heap-Sort-Decending-/README.md

 Challenges faced
-We dont know how to do in intial stage we gatered some information about the Heap sort
+We dont know how to do in intial stage we gathered some information about the Heap sort
 After we got to know about the how to sort while we are sorting its coming in ascending order from smallest to largest and we got to know we implemented ascending order